foundersandcoders/coursebook/src/course/handbook/asking-for-help.md

 ### Describe the problem

 A good message should describe the problem, and especially what you want to happen.
 Often people describe a specific syntax issue, when really their problem is with their whole approach.
-For example for "how can I run these three functions one after the other?" the most helpful solution might be "do it all in a single SQL query instead".
+For example for "how can I swap two numbers in this date string?" the most helpful solution might be "use the built-in date internationalisation method instead".

 You should also include anything you have already tried.
 That way someone helping you can skip over solutions that you already know won't work.